rohan-paul/material-ui-table-with-node-mongodb-running-in-GCP-also-the-source-code-for-GCP-Blog/README.md

 This will start both the client (port 3000) and server (port 8080) and launch the site in port 3000.

-### To build the project for production and server the React static files from /client/build
+### To build the project for production and serve the React static files from `/client/build` (i.e. do these steps before deploying to Google Cloud Platform's Google App Engine)

 ```
 cd client